paralab/Dendro-5.01/INSTALL_QG.md

      make -j
      make install
 ```
-Note that if your machine do not support parallel job,
+Note that if your machine does not support parallel job,
 you may not use `-j` option during `make`

 ### Note for MAC OSX user